Security, Compliance, Data Governance

 Analysis patterns vary by use case.
 Security investigations require the ability to trace all actions by a specific principal or from a particular IP address.
 Compliance audits need reports showing who accessed sensitive data categories.
 Access reviews aggregate patterns to identify unusual behavior or excessive permissions.

 Integration with SIEM platforms (Security Information and Event Management) enables correlation with broader security events.
-When audit logs flow into tools like Splunk, Elastic Security, or AWS Security Hub, security teams can detect patterns like credential stuffing attacks, data exfiltration attempts, or insider threats.
+When audit logs flow into tools like Splunk, Elastic Security, Datadog Security, AWS Security Hub, or Azure Sentinel, security teams can detect patterns like credential stuffing attacks, data exfiltration attempts, or insider threats.
+Many organizations use Kafka Connect connectors (such as the Splunk Kafka Connect, Elasticsearch Sink Connector, or HTTP Sink Connector) to stream audit logs directly to their SIEM platforms.

 Implementation Challenges and Solutions